-- 4. Visit to the neighbouring areas and interviews with two adolescents and two adults regarding their perception of persons with special needs.
+- 4. Visit to the neighbouring areas and interviews with two adolescents and two adults regarding their perception of persons with special needs

-- 5. Profile any one person with special needs, child or adult: to find out their diet, clothing, activities, physical and psychological needs.
+- 5. Take a profile of any one person with special needs, child or adult: to find out their diet, clothing, activities, physical and psychological needs

 - 6. Observe and document any event in your school/ home or neighbourhood.
 Evaluate the same with respect to:

 - a.
 Relevance

 - b.
 Resource availability and mobilisation

 - c.
 Planning and execution of the event

 - d.
 Financial implications

 - e.
 Feedback from stakeholders